ChrisTimperley/Wallace.jl/tutorials/symbolic.md

 </pre>

-#### Inputs
+#### Input

-In order to specify the subset of terminals that serve as inputs to the program, we provide a list of them to the `inputs` property, as shown below.
+To specify the subset of terminals that serve as inputs to the program, we provide a list of them to the `inputs` property, as shown below.
 Note that the input must also be present in the `terminals` list.